MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passwordless.md

 ## Platform Credential for macOS

-Platform Credential for macOS is a new capability on macOS that is enabled using the Microsoft Enterprise Single Sign-on Extension (SSOe).
+Platform Credential for macOS is a new capability on macOS that is enabled using the Microsoft Enterprise single sign-on Extension (SSOe).
 It provisions a secure enclave backed hardware-bound cryptographic key that is used for SSO across apps that use Microsoft Entra ID for authentication.
 The user’s local account password is not affected and is required to log on to the Mac.

 ![Screenshot showing an example of a pop up window prompting user to register their macOS account with their identity provider using Platform single sign-on.](./media/concept-authentication-passwordless/macos-platform-sso.png)